dev-dull/PyTerraBackTyl/README.md

 Change 'localhost' to the hostname or IP of where the PyTerraBackTYL service is running.

 ***WARNING***: The `?env=YOURVALUE` is how PyTerraBackTYL tracks states across multiple environments (e.g. production, test, QA, etc.).
 Be sure that you are always setting the value of this parameter to accurately to reflect the environment you are making changes to.
-You likely already have a variable in your terraform files that reflects the environment.
-Use this value here.

-## But I don't want to use Git as a backend:
-That's fine.
-Subclass `abc_tylstore.TYLStore`, implement the required functions, drop your module into the `backends` directory, update your `config.yaml` to point at your new module, and try not to break production in the process of testing.